But they may not be vegan.

 Verdict: Frosted Flakes Aren’t Vegan

-They’re close, but the vitamin D alone makes them not vegan.
+They’re close, but the vitamin D alone makes them not vegan-friendly.

 However, everyone has their own personal definition of veganism, and some vegans do think it’s unreasonable to avoid the vitamin D or sugar in this case.